7. Did you find her name?

 "It seems very unlikely, Gibbs, but I suppose it could happen.
 I heard the case of two couples where they inverted the two sperm samples during an artificial insemination, so this could have happened here too." answered the lab technician.

 “Good.
-Let it be our working hypothesis.
+Let us make it our working hypothesis.
 Ziva!
 DiNozzo!
 I want you to go to the Washington fertility center.
 That’s where my sample is supposed to be stored.
 If it got used, find Joan’s real name.”

 “Sure thing, boss.” answered Tony.
 “Let’s go, Ziva!”

 Gibbs had a knot in his stomach as he looked at his agents leave.
 Having Joan’s name would mean knowing all her background as well, and all the things that led her to be at best a mercenary, at worse an international terrorist.
 She had mentioned she had a father, but that he didn’t care.
-He hoped it wasn’t worse than that.
+So, she hadn’t been in foster home like he originally thought, but he hoped it wasn’t worse than that.
 He shivered.
 If she had in anyway been abused, he was sure of one thing: the abuser wouldn’t live much longer.

 The last driver that she had travelled with had just dropped Faith in Des Moines.
 He was heading to Sioux Falls next, which definitely wasn’t on Faith’s road.
 It was after midnight, and she couldn’t find another car willing to take her, so she had resigned herself to finding a motel.
 She was probably in one of the crappiest parts of the town, which was good as far as hotel rates were going.
 She was quite exhausted and frankly, a good night of sleep would be nice.
 She had at last spotted a motel a few blocks away, and was heading there when a familiar tingle ran through her spine.
 She started smiling.